Mark-MDO47/RubberBandGun/README.md

 The "SILVER" RBG uses the solenoid release mechanism through the CLOTHESPIN to fire the rubber band.
 The current parts list and schematics are correct for this version.

-Jim felt like this wasn't reliable enough and designed a SIDEWINDER mechanism that uses a motor to release one or more rubber bands at a time; this will be used on the "ORANGE" RBG and is still in work.
+Jim felt like this wasn't reliable enough and designed a SIDEWINDER mechanism that uses a motor to release one or more rubber bands at a time; this was used on the "ORANGE" RBG.

 There is a definition of DLYSOLENOID in RBG_SciFi_StatesAndInputs.h that needs to be adjusted to account for the differences.
 See the comments near that definition if interested.